Blog

 I Didn't Know the Term Mutual Aid Until I Needed It

-Mutual aid isn't new.
-My awareness of it was.
-Learning from people who have carried this work for generations.
+Learning mutual aid from people who have carried this work for generations, after needing it myself.

 One small action: Offer one concrete support action: a ride, meal, check-in, or paperwork help.